8227L Android 13 Update

 Why is the 1 GB RAM Android Headunit option still available to buy when it can’t run newer versions of Android?

 The answer is quite simple.
-The reason that obsolete hardware is still manufactured is because the customers keep buying them.
-In a blind purchase completely based on cost over any need for features, the cheapest junk sells and sells well.
+Obsolete hardware is still manufactured because customers keep buying them in a blind purchase completely based on cost over any need for features.
+The cheapest junk sells and sells well, far too well.

 Best Android Version